vfarcic/vfarcic.github.io/devops22/alert.md

 ---

-* Distribute alert to the rest of the system
+* Distribute alerts to the rest of the system
 * Dynamic
 * Grouping and delays